ossdhaval/mysite/source/while-coding/aws-developer-associate.md

 - policies have permissions within them.
 Permissions are simply a list of actions/resources that are allowed or denied under that policy.
 - password policy is under account settings for admin/root user.
 So, this will not be available for normal users.
 But MFA, is available under User profile -> security credetials, so it should be available to all the users not just admin/root.

+### Roles

+- While groups are for IAM users, the roles are for amazon services or users that are not authenticated by amazon IAM (for example, SAML, web identity by external providers etc)
+- You need to attach one or more permissions to a role

 ### AWS CLI

 #### configuration
 - cli needs an access key to be able to authenticate
 - Root/admin user can create an access key for any user from the management console > IAM > users > select the user > security credentials > access key.
 From here the root/admin user can generate access key (every access key has a access key ID as well).

+#### Cloudshell
+- cloud shell is not available in all regions
+- when you click on cloudshell icon on management console it opens a shell with the same credentials as the management console.
+- You can create new files on cloudshell.
+These files will persist.
+Also, you can upload and download files to cloudshell.
 - provide access key ID and key to the user
 - user can install CLI on its machine and run `aws configure` on command line to configure the access key ID and access key